Doctor of Pharmacy Financial Aid

 - You must be enrolled in at least 6 credit hours in each of the semesters for which you wish to receive financial assistance.

-- You will need to be accepted and matriculated into the Doctor of Pharmacy prior to receiving Federal Direct Loans.
+- You will need to be accepted and enrolled into the Doctor of Pharmacy prior to receiving Federal Direct Loans.

-- Acceptance or matriculation into your program and your application for financial aid must be complete and in place by August 15th for the fall semester and December 15th for the spring semester
+- Acceptance or enrollment into your program and your application for financial aid must be complete and in place by August 15th for the fall semester and December 15th for the spring semester

 The following amounts are based on a 12 month period, or one full academic year: